 Internet2 should strive to maintain enough headroom for large-scale transient network events.
 Anticipated events will be shared with the community in advance, where possible, along with any augments or mitigation strategies Internet2 has put in place to address the event.
 These events will be logged and reviewed monthly by the peering steering group.

 Internet2 will maintain per-peer network statistics that support the analysis of usage patterns between network peers and Internet2 Connectors.
 This will generally be collected via flow data and be stored in accordance with Internet2 network management privacy policies.
 The flow data analysis methods will be aimed at identifying flow transactions at the organizational level.
 This data will be reviewed in a weekly report by staff.
-Peers that are over 60% utilization will be flagged in the report and discussed on a weekly engineering call.
+Peers with Private Network Interconnect (PNI) ports that are over 60% utilized will be flagged in the report and discussed on a weekly engineering call.
+Internet2 will also take into account the overall bandwidth exchanged with each peer when making augment decisions.
 Each peer discussed will be logged with the decision for monthly review by the peering steering group.
 The peering steering group reviews will be logged with the decision.

 Internet2 will maintain a soft bandwidth limit of 20Gbps for each 100Gbps layer 2/3 port under contract.
 Internet2 will not maintain any hard rate limiting on the edge connections and that bandwidth may be spread across the Connector’s edge ports.
+However, Internet2’s recommendation that each Connector maintain at least 50% of their bandwidth on each network interconnect for research and education traffic remains intact.
 Internet2 will maintain per-Connector network statistics.
 This will be reviewed in a weekly report by staff.
 Connectors that are utilizing over 60% of their allotted TR-CPS bandwidth will be flagged in the report and discussed on a weekly staff engineering call.
 Each participant discussed will be logged with the decision for monthly review by the peering steering group.
 The peering steering group reviews will be logged with the decision.
-Internet2 will make the Connector aware that it’s usage is over 60% of its alloted TR-CPS usage.
-If Internet2 and the Connector mutually agree to a mitigation strategy, it will be logged and acted upon.
+As a courtesy, Internet2 will make the Connector aware that its usage is over 60% of its alloted TR-CPS usage.

 Internet2 will endeavor to utilize the Internet2 Layer1 network to augment bandwidth between Layer3 core nodes for TR-CPS backbone traffic.
 Internet2 may, at its discretion, utilize the Internet2 AL2S network for inter-node traffic growth for opportunistic needs.
 Internet2 will maintain statistics on aggregate backbone usage.
 Engineers will review a report on backbone usage weekly and the peering steering group will review the report monthly.
 Internet2 will log all decisions to augment backbone capacity or utilize AL2S and all new decisions will be reviewed monthly by the peering steering group.